Computational Neuroscience of Speech & Hearing

 - Machine learning approaches to predict cognitive outcomes in older adults from EEG data recorded while listening to language

-- Development of rehabilitation strategies against hearing and speech processing difficulties (e.g. neurofeedback, virtual reality trainings, daily life interventions via mobile phone apps)
+- Development of individual and context-based rehabilitation strategies against hearing and speech processing difficulties (e.g. neurofeedback, virtual reality trainings, daily life interventions via mobile phone apps)

 - Naturalistic settings to study speech perception in older adults and as a basis for interventions